ItiAgrawal5317/freshersbatch-oct16/README.txt

 I have a folder which name is Assignment

-I need to do some task as per mentioned.
+I need to complete this assignment as per Instruction.
 Here I have text file that is README.txt
 In this file i need to write something realated to folder.
 Here I will follow the git command to complete the Assignment.